 The local distribution company also can enter into long-term gas purchase contracts directly with wellhead producers.
 Such a contract shares many features with long-term contracts between LDCs and pipelines except that transportation has to be separately arranged.
-From the perspective of a local distribution company, however,
+From the perspective of a local distribution company, however, purchasing gas directly from a wellhead producer is a more demanding endeavor.
+The

-&lt;sup>23 See John Harold Mulherin, Vertical Integration and Long Term Contracts in the Natural Gas Industry (Ph.D.
+23 See John Harold Mulherin, Vertical Integration and Long Term Contracts in the Natural Gas Industry (Ph.D.
 Dissertation, University of California at Los Angeles, 1984) for a comprehensive analysis on this issue.

-Though a gas well or production field in most instances remains physically connected to the interstate gas delivery system through only one pipeline, a producer can sell to many entities besides its connecting pipelines.
+24 Though a gas well or production field in most instances remains physically connected to the interstate gas delivery system through only one pipeline, a producer can sell to many entities besides its connecting pipelines.
 On the other hand, if a pipeline cannot secure gas from its connecting producers, it can access other producers through pipelines owned by others or use its underutilized pipeline capacity to transport gas for others.

-purchasing gas directly from wellhead producers is a more demanding endeavor.
-The LDC needs to take on several tasks that were undertaken previously by the pipeline company.
-The critical tasks in making direct purchases from wellhead producers are acquiring extensive knowledge and experience in locating a large number of potential suppliers, and securing transportation service for moving gas from the field to the city gate.
-Additionally, an LDC also needs to schedule the delivery of gas it purchases directly and arrange backup service in case the purchased gas cannot be delivered as scheduled.
+LDC needs to take on several tasks that were undertaken previously by the pipeline company.
+The critical tasks in making direct purchases from wellhead producers are acquiring extensive knowledge and experience in locating a large number of potential suppliers, and securing transportation service for moving gas from the field to the city gate.25 Additionally, an LDC also needs to schedule the delivery of gas it purchases directly and arrange backup service in case the purchased gas cannot be delivered as scheduled.